-ESP32-H2 Super Mini Development Board Pinout and Technical Specifications
+ESP32-H2 Super Mini Development Board

 Code name: ESP32H2_DEV

 ESP32-H2 Super Mini development board is based on esp32h2 microcontroller and uses riscv32 architecture.
-This development board has a maximum CPU frequency of 96 MHz and a flash size of 4MB.
+This board has a maximum CPU frequency of 96 MHz and a flash size of 4MB.

-π ESP32-H2 Super Mini Description
+About ESP32-H2 Super Mini

 The ESP32-H2 SuperMini is an ultra-low-power IoT development board based on the Espressif ESP32-H2 chip.
 It features a 32-bit RISC-V single-core processor running at up to 96 MHz.
 The board integrates IEEE 802.15.4 support, making it compatible with Thread and Zigbee protocols for robust mesh networking.
 Additionally, it includes Bluetooth Low Energy (BLE) and operates in the 2.4 GHz band with a data rate of up to 250 Kbps.
 The ESP32-H2 SuperMini is designed for applications requiring low-power consumption, RF stability, and secure wireless communication, making it ideal for IoT, smart home, and industrial automation.